tangsiwei0831/portofolio/_Restaurants/2022-07-11-Restaurants-01.md

 [好兄弟烧烤](https://www.instagram.com/goodbrotherbbq/): 4.3/5.
 Ok taste, price not expensive with discount in cash.

+[IL FORNELLO](https://ilfornello.com/): 4.0/5.
+Ok Itlalian food, price is a little high, record for my meet with previous manager and team members.

 [街边大排档](https://www.ubereats.com/ca/store/%E8%A1%97%E8%BE%B9%E5%A4%A7%E6%8E%92%E6%A1%A3-hans-stir-fry-bbq/86Y2jMizWUG7pWeGe9R3Cw): 4.1/5.
 Price is ok and quantity is large.
 Can have a try if have any discount activity.

-[kaka](https://kakaallyoucaneat.ca/): 4.5/5.
+[KaKa](https://kakaallyoucaneat.ca/): 4.5/5.
 Japanese AYCE, price is ok, worth to go if you are hungury!

+[Kinton Ramen](https://www.kintonramen.com/): 4.9/5.
+I like the spicy garlic pork noodle, the soup is good with so much garlic!

 [Koha Pacific Kitchen](https://kohakitchen.com/): 4.7/5.
 Perfect place for fast food if you work onsite around union station, cheap price and large quantity of food, worth to try.